mundschenk-at/wp-typography/readme.txt

 please upgrade PHP or continue to use version 4.2.2.

 == Changelog ==

+= 5.3.4 - April 22, 2018 =
+* _Bugfix_: Update used libraries to the latest versions.

 = 5.3.3 - April 08, 2018 =
 * _Bugfix_: Correctly match smart fractions even if the are followed by a comma (i.e. `1/4,`).